> Skip to content

 Live Free

-Let go of perfection, embrace vulnerability and build lasting self-worth
+Let go of perfection and shame, embrace vulnerability and build lasting self-worth

 Stop surviving, start living free.

-'My mission is to clear the path ahead, just a little so that maybe you won't have to endure what I did to live the life you deserve.''
+'My mission is to clear the path ahead just a little, so that you won't have to endure it alone.
+I want you to be free to live the life you deserve.'

-Former world No. 4 tennis player, commentator and body positivity advocate Jelena Dokic shares the tools and insights that helped her reclaim her life – and shows you how to do the same.
+Former world No. 4 tennis player, bestselling author, Logie Award winner, commentator, presenter and motivational speaker Jelena Dokic shares the insights and tools that helped her reclaim her voice and her life – and shows you how you might be able to do the same.

 - Shattering the myth of perfection